GrantStreetGroup/DBIx-BatchChunker/README.md

 ### rs

 A [DBIx::Class::ResultSet](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSet).
 This is used by all methods as the base ResultSet onto which the DB changes will be applied.
 Required for DBIC processing.

 ### rsc

 A [DBIx::Class::ResultSetColumn](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSetColumn).
 This is only used to override ["rs"](#rs) for min/max calculations.
 Optional.

+### count\_rs

+A [DBIx::Class::ResultSet](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSet), only used to override ["rs"](#rs) for row counting calculations.
+For 99.9% of cases, you do not need to set this.
+Though, it could be used for the rare case where the original Resulset would run into indexing problems with its row counting statement and needs something broader to compensate.

+**WARNING:** Do not set this unless you know what you're doing.
+Having a different `COUNT` ResultSet from the base ResultSet means that the row counts to size up the chunk workload will be different from the workload itself.
+If the row counts are too high, you may end up with workloads that are too quick and [runtime targeting](#target_time) may compensate with an overly large chunk size, anyway.
+If the row counts are too low, you risk having a oversized chunk that gets processed and locks rows for too long, and chunk resizing may even skip blocks that it thinks have no rows to process.

 ### dbic\_retry\_opts